NaomiRozenberg/unit2_repo/Project/README.md

 2. For loop
 3. While loop
 4. if statement
+5. elif statement
+6. else statement
+7. Defining and using valuables
+8. Importing functions from lib
-5. Generating grpahs with matplotlib
+9. Generating grpahs with matplotlib
-6. API Requests
+10. API Requests
-7. Timing
+11. Timing
-8. writing rows in a csv file
+12. writing rows in a csv file
-9. read data from a csv file
+13. reading data from a csv file
+14. fetching data from online api server
-10. calculate the mean, median, and standard deviation of a set of data
+15. calculate the mean, median, and standard deviation of a set of data using methods from numpy library
+16. print
-11. smoothing a graph using smoothing function
+17. smoothing a graph using smoothing function

 ## Existing tools used